fomightez/structurework/tm-align-utilities/README.md

 # TM-align-utilities

+Note that US-align is the version of TM-align to be developed going forward. [the TM-align github page](https://github.com/kad-ecoli/TMalign) sends you to [USalign](https://github.com/pylelab/USalign) with the note about the TM-align repo of "This repo is outdated.
+Please use https://github.com/pylelab/USalign instead".

 Utility scripts for working with data from [Tm-align](https://zhanggroup.org/TM-align/), an algorithm for protein structure alignment and comparison.

 Be sure to see the 'Related' section below, as some of these utility scripts (or the ideas behind them) are also used to layer on structure information to equivalent residues and conservation.